Statement of Publishing Ethics

 Editorial Board: Available on the Editorial Board tab on the webpage listed above

-The editor, reviews essay editor, book review editor, editorial assistant, and editorial board of Studies in American Indian Literatures are committed to the following:
+The editor, reviews essay editor, book review editor, editorial assistant, and editorial board of Great Plains Quarterly are committed to the following:

-- We strive to ensure that our peer-review processes and editorial decisions are fair and unbiased, and that manuscripts are judged solely on their merits by individuals with appropriate levels of expertise in the subject area.
+- We will make our best efforts to ensure that our peer-review processes and editorial decisions are fair and unbiased, and that manuscripts are judged solely on their merits by individuals with appropriate levels of expertise in the subject area.

-- The editors may reject a manuscript at any point in the process if, after an unbiased evaluation, they find the work does not align with the journal’s mission or editorial policies, or if it would be in conflict with the journal’s legal requirements.
+- We have the right to reject a manuscript at any point in the process if, after an unbiased evaluation, it is the opinion of the editor it does not align with the journal’s mission or editorial policies or would be in conflict with the journal’s legal requirements.

-- We treat submitted manuscripts as confidential documents; we do not discuss them or share information about them with anyone outside the editorial staff, editorial board, potential reviewers, Director of the Center for Great Plains Studies, or NU Press.
+- We will treat submitted manuscripts as confidential documents and will not discuss them or share information about them with anyone outside the editorial staff, editorial board, potential reviewers, Director of the Center for Great Plains Studies, or NU Press.

 - We expect authors to help us uphold our ethical standards by

 - respecting the intellectual property rights of others;

 - adhering to the journal’s policies regarding simultaneous submissions;